microsoft/coyote/docs/_learn/advanced/object-sharing.md

 Further, let's suppose that the target machine `m`, when it gets this `MyEvent` message, gets the register and does `register.SetValue(200)`.
 In this case, a read of the register in the source machine can either return the original value `100` or the value `200` set by `m`.
-In this way, these shared objects offer convenient ways of sharing data between machines (without going through explicit message creation, send, receive, etc.).
+In this way, these shared objects offer convenient ways of sharing data between state machines (without going through explicit message creation, send, receive, etc.).

 Furthermore, if the assertion at the end of the code snippet shown above was `this.Assert(v == 100)`